CharlesMangwa/react-native-simple-kit/README.md

 [![License MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://img.shields.io/badge/License-MIT-brightgreen.svg)
 [![GitHub package version](https://img.shields.io/github/tag/CharlesMangwa/react-native-simple-kit.svg)]()

 `react-native-simple-kit` is a starter boilerplate for mobile apps using React Native, Redux and a bunch of other cool tools.
-This starter is compatible with both iOS and Android out of the box 🤙
+This starter is compatible with both iOS and Android out of the box, and provides both JS & native-based navigation solutions! 🤙

+## Introduction

+RNSK provides 2 different navigation libraries: [React Router Navigation](https://github.com/LeoLeBras/react-router-navigation) & [React Native Navigation](https://wix.github.io/react-native-navigation/v2/).
+The reason behind this is that they are respectively a JavaScript and a native-based solution.
+They both have pros & cons so you'll have to pick the one you like the most.
+The JavaScript one (here on [master](https://github.com/CharlesMangwa/react-native-simple-kit/tree/master/)), has a way more flexible API and it's easier to grasp; while the native one (on [native-navigation](https://github.com/CharlesMangwa/react-native-simple-kit/tree/native-navigation/) branch) is a little bit more cumbersome to use, but offers a better navigation experience to your end consumer.
+It's up to you!

 ## Requirements